jsanchogithub/angular-bootstrap/README.md

 		> firebase login //to log into firebase account

 11. Connect the app to the Firebase project to be deployed.
-We have to choose 'rewrite all: Y' (as we are cretaing a SPA app) and <br>
+We have to choose 'rewrite all: Y' (as we are cretaing a SPA app) and
 'index.html exists, owerwrite?
 N'

 		> firebase init //connect the project in the folder we are in to the project in firebase.
 In the options, choose 'Hosting'.